PureHacks/CircuitFactory/README.md

 CircuitFactory
 ==============

-Personal workout guide that helps you through your circut training.
+Personal workout guide that helps you through your circuit training.

 Work In Progress
 ----------------